 Spontaneous and Stimulated Emission

-Spontaneous and Stimulated Emission are essential phenomena to consider when evaluating the suitability of an organic semiconductor material for laser applications.
+Spontaneous and Stimulated Emission are essential phenomena to consider when evaluating the suitability of organic semiconducting molecules for laser applications.
 Amplified spontaneous emission (ASE) serves as a reliable indicator of its potential.
 ASE is the process used by lasers to amplify light.
 There are three important optical transitions that happen during ASE:

 1. Population inversion: absorption from an excitation source (pump laser) excites enough molecules in your medium so that there are more molecules in the excited state than in the ground state.